Trudeau touts Canada’s terror fight as Trump pushes NATO to do more

 “We will assess our level of support in the future of the mission,” he said.

-The NATO Secretary-General also announced that a special terrorism centre will be set up at the new NATO headquarters in Brussels, which cost more than a billion dollars, to co-ordinate anti-terror intelligence and planning.
+Mr. Stoltenberg also announced that a special terrorism centre will be set up at the new NATO headquarters in Brussels, which cost more than a billion dollars, to co-ordinate anti-terror intelligence and planning.

-Mr. Stoltenberg said NATO countries would also meet Mr. Trump’s demands on burden sharing by reaffirming a commitment to spend 2 per cent of annual GDP on defence by 2024.
+Mr. Stoltenberg said NATO countries would also meet Mr. Trump’s demands on burden-sharing by reaffirming a commitment to spend 2 per cent of annual GDP on defence by 2024.

 Canada only spends 1 per cent on defence, but the Prime Minister noted Canada has CF-18 fighter jets as part of a NATO reconnaissance force in Iceland, is heading up a NATO mission in Latvia and has a frigate patrolling in the Mediterranean.